 While these practices lay a robust foundation, the dynamic nature of cyber threats necessitates continuous adaptation.
 It’s also essential to recognise that the strength of a building’s cybersecurity isn’t solely dependent on internal measures.

-Collaboration is a key component.
+Collaboration is a key component of data security